rorcde/mds20_adversarial/README.md

 ## TODO:
 - Implement the paper:
-  - Load and process dataset (using Datasets library for NLP taks) (Done)
+  - Load and process dataset (using Datasets library for NLP tasks) (Done)

   - Use pre-trained BertMaskedLM as language model (Done)
-  - Create dataset for Deep Levenstein model with random pair sampling and sequence modifying (Done)
+  - Create a dataset for Deep Levenstein model with random pair sampling and sequence modifying (Done)
   - Implement and train Deep Levenstein Model (Done)
   - Implement and train Substitute classifier and Target classifier (Done)
   - Implement Sampling fool attack on toy example (Done)